elizabethJeudy/elizabethJeudy/README.md

 * 🌍  I'm based in South FL
 * 🖥️  See my portfolio at www.ejeudy.com
 * ✉️  You can contact me at [tjeudy.e@gmail.com](mailto:tjeudy.e@gmail.com)
-* 🧠 I am currently completing the course Learn React (CodeCademy) and JavaScript Algorithms and Data Structures (freeCodeCamp)
+* 🧠 I am currently working on learning React and re-learning Javascript with Learn JavaScript course on Scrimba
 * ⚡  I love reading :)

 ### Skills